 You can get to Lumbini by bus or by flight from Kathmandu, which will take you about 30 minutes on a plane and about 6 to 9 hours by bus.
 If you are a foreigner visiting Lumbini, you will have to pay NPR 500 to visit the temple and the Lumbini area.
 This price can vary according to the devices like still camera or video camera that you are carrying.

 10. Tal Barahi Temple

-Tal Barahi Temple has been able to grab the attention of many travelers while traveling to the beautiful city of Pokhara.
+Tal Barahi Temple has been able to grab the attention of many travellers while travelling to the beautiful city of Pokhara.
 It is a small 2-story temple made in pagoda holding great value for Hindu devotees.
 The temple sits on a small island in the heart of the Fewa Lake.
 This temple is dedicated to the Hindu mother goddess, Shakti, who is a symbol of all creation and power.
 This magnificent temple amidst the clear waters of Fewa Lake has been made attainable by booking boat rides available to the temple, as well as around the lake.
-The location of this famous temple is dramatic and extraordinary itself with views of the glorious Annapurna Range peeking Pokhara.
+The location of this famous temple is dramatic and extraordinary with views of the glorious Annapurna Range peeking at Pokhara.
 These are the major attractions of the temple, making it appealing to both tourists and devotees from around the world.